Tobey (song): Music video

-The music video for "Tobey" was directed by Cole Bennett, who previously directed Eminem's videos for "Godzilla", "Gnat" and "Doomsday Pt.
-2", and was released on July 8, 2024.
-The video features multiple copies of each rapper delivering their verses, and contains scenes of Eminem rapping outside his childhood house and carving into his alter ego Slim Shady.
-Shortly after release, Bennett posted to Instagram to state that the video had been shot six weeks earlier during a single day, with post-production stopping only two hours earlier.
-He also stated that he had intended a more embellished version of his video for "100 Bars", his earlier BabyTron track.
+The music video for "Tobey" was directed by Cole Bennett, who previously directed Eminem's videos for "Godzilla" (2020), "Gnat" (2020), and "Doomsday Pt.
+2" (2024), and was released on July 8, 2024.
+The video features multiple copies of each rapper delivering their verses, and contains scenes of Eminem rapping outside his childhood house and portraying his alter ego Slim Shady.

-Critical reception
+Reception

 Tom Breihan of Stereogum, who had previously panned "Houdini", expressed that "Tobey" was "more like it," describing the latter as "rap for rap's sake, without headline-chasing edgy jokes or forced, rushed cadences."
 He also opined that the song's central concept was "a little goofy," but felt that it worked.
 Upon release, Anthony Fantano criticized the instrumental, but admired the concept and lyrics and felt that the track was a "big Detroit deal" on the grounds that the track comprised "three generations of Detroit artists".
-Upon reviewing the album, however, he felt that his words made its narrative "a little confusing" due to the conflicting messages he was getting from "Tobey" and that album's "Guilty Conscience 2".
+Upon reviewing The Death of Slim Shady (Coup de Grâce), however, he felt that Eminem's lyrics made its narrative "a little confusing" due to the conflicting messages he was getting from "Tobey" and the album's "Guilty Conscience 2".

+Upon the release of "Tobey", the song debuted in multiple countries.
+"Tobey" peaked at number 24 on the Billboard Hot 100 and number seven on the Hot R&B/Hip-Hop Songs chart.
+Additionally, it peaked at number 23 on the Global 200.
+In both the UK and Australia, it peaked at number 29 on their singles charts and number seven on their hip-hop singles charts.
+Elsewhere, "Tobey" charted in Canada, New Zealand, Switzerland, Greece, Ireland, Finland, Austria, Germany, Slovakia, Sweden, Lithuania, the Netherlands, the Czech Republic, and Portugal.
+By the end of 2024, "Tobey" ranked at number 86 on the Hot R&B/Hip-Hop Songs year-end chart.
+In terms of music certification, the song is certified as Gold by both Music Canada and Pro-Música Brasil for exceeding 40,000 and 20,000 units, respectively.